nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ## **Section 1 - Preface**
 **Trackr** is a desktop module management application made for Teaching Assistants of all faculties.
-It is designed with a focus on the Command Line Interface (CLI) accompanied by a simple yet intuitive Graphical User Interface (GUI).
+It is designed with a focus on the Command Line Interface (CLI), while still retaining the benfits of a simple yet intuitive Graphical User Interface (GUI).
 **Trackr** allows Teaching Assistants to keep track of Modules, Tutorial Groups, and Students they teach all in one location.

 ---